 Cotton has made three CDs on the Telarc label.
 “Fire Down Under The Hill” was released in March 2000.
 Recorded at the end of 2001 and released in May of 2002 “The 35th Anniversary Jam of The James Cotton Blues Band” received a Grammy nomination.
 Many of Cotton’s friends are singing and playing with him honoring the 35 years since Cotton left Muddy’s band to front his own band.
 His latest CD, “Baby, Don’t You Tear My Clothes,” has given Cotton the chance to branch out and play not only blues, but also, country and bluegrass – a great surprise to all!
 He is joined by a premier list of guests and friends.
 It was released in May 2004.

 Cotton has always been known for having one of the best bands in the business.
-The members are: Darrell Nulisch, vocals; Tom Holland, guitar and vocals; Noel Neal, bass; and Jerry Porter, drums.
+The members are: Darrell Nulisch, vocals; Mike Williams, guitar; Noel Neal, bass; and Jerry Porter, drums.
 Cotton’s eyes light up when he talks about his band, “My audience always tells me how I’m doing.
 If I look out there and don’t like what I see, I work harder.”
 His audiences are still on their feet, they enjoy themselves as much as he does, and there are still standing ovations night after night.
 You will have a memorable evening with an international treasure and a true Living Legend of the Blues.

 In 2010 Cotton reunited with Alligator Records and produced another Grammy nominated CD – GIANT – which is a ferocious blast of brash power blues from Cotton with his touring band.